Entries from October 2008

 If you follow any of the small light shooters or “strobism” in general as I do then you’ll have come across the “Justin Clamp” quite a few times in passing.
 If not, then lets just say it is an ugly beast that provides several useful ways to attach something to something else — typically a hotshoe flash to a pole, shelf, tripod leg or probably someone’s nose if they stay still long enough.

-Supposedly it was invented to satisfy the need of one particular photographer, but anyone can buy one if you are prepared to part with $54.90 plus shipping.
+Supposedly it was invented by Justin Stailey (formerly of Bogen, now of Leica USA per Drew Gardner) to satisfy the need of one particular photographer, but anyone can buy one if you are prepared to part with the cash.